CIRO Director and Executive Exam Guide, Study Plan & Practice Questions

 Understand legal defences available to officers and Directors, including reasonable diligence, due diligence, good faith reliance, and the business judgment rule.

-Study the risk management and internal controls domain of the CIRO Director and Executive Exam and the section-level rules, workflows, and control points it tests.
+Study the risk management and internal controls element of the CIRO Director and Executive Exam and the section-level rules, workflows, and control points it tests.

 Analyze an Investment Dealer's use of risk management frameworks, including risk tolerance, risk appetite, risk identification, measurement, limits, mitigations, and risk or compliance controls.